-With rising case numbers in the UK, the Government has implemented national lockdown measures to reduce the spread of Covid-19.
-Library services are now restricted in line with these lockdown measures.
+The Government has confirmed that from 17 May, students on all courses are permitted to return to campus.
+We are currently following Government & Teesside University safe-study guidance which has been implemented to reduce the spread of Covid-19.
+Library services are restricted in line with these measures.
 Please see the University's Important information for students statement.

 This plan is subject to change if government guidance is revised.
 Our priority is to provide a safe and secure environment for Library users and staff.

 Services available are detailed below, click on the subject for more information: